AbiWord/abiword/user/wp/readme.txt

 http://www.abisource.com/developers/ is obsolete in some areas and you will probably find the developers on list and IRC more helpful.

-If you are not a programmer, you can still join the Abiword Developer mailing list and contribute in other ways.
+If you are not a programmer, you can still join the AbiWord Developer mailing list and contribute in other ways.
 The easiest way to help is to simply use the program and report any bugs you find.
 A tool called Bugzilla is available on our web site for exactly this purpose.
 Contributions can be easily made in the areas of documentation, site maintenance, quality assurance (bug-checking, a little harder), and product promotion.
-Whatever you're good at, the friendly folks on the Abiword Developer mailing list are perfectly willing to find something for you to help with and there is always plenty to be done.
+Whatever you're good at, the friendly folks on the AbiWord Developer mailing list are perfectly willing to find something for you to help with and there is always plenty to be done.
 We appreciate any help we can get.